Samsung/tizen-docs/docs/platform/porting/graphics-and-ui.md

 ![TBM backend](media/800px-tbm-backend.png)

 With TBM, the client and server can allocate buffers and share buffers between them.
 For example, a client allocates a graphic buffer, draws something on it with GL and sends it to the display server for displaying it on the screen without buffer copying.
-The TBM backend module is implemented as a shared library and the TBM frontend finds the `libtbm-default.so` file and loads it from the `/usr/lib/bufmgr` directory at runtime.
+The TBM backend module is implemented as a shared library and the TBM frontend finds the `libtbm-default.so` file and loads it from the `/usr/lib/bufmgr` directory at runtime:

 ```
 sh-3.2# ls -al